2010–11 Oklahoma City Thunder season: Draft picks

-Offseason

 International participation

 In February 2010, the USA National Basketball Team named Thunder players Kevin Durant and Russell Westbrook to the 27-man national team roster for 2010–12.
 From July 19–24, 2010, Durant, Westbrook and Jeff Green each attended tryout camp in Las Vegas for inclusion on the 12-man USA National Team roster at the 2010 FIBA World Championship, to take place from August 28 to September 12, 2010, in Turkey.
 In late July, Durant, Westbrook and Green were each named to the narrowed 15-man USA Team roster, which participated in additional workouts August 9–16 in New York City.
 On August 15, 2010, Westbrook and Durant were named to the narrowed 13-man roster, which competed from August 17–20 in Madrid, Spain.
 On August 24, 2010, the final 12-man roster was effectively determined when USA Basketball member Rajon Rondo withdrew from Team USA.
 This made Durant and Westbrook the only members of Team USA from the same NBA squad.
 In addition, Thunder athletic trainer Joe Sharpe also traveled as a team assistant.
 Thunder players participating on other FIBA teams included Nenad Krstić (who was suspended for Serbia's first three games following a chair-throwing incident in a tune-up match against Greece at the Acropolis Tournament on August 19), and Tibor Pleiß for Germany.

 At the 2010 FIBA tournament, Team USA won the championship game against Turkey, and Serbia ended the tournament in fourth place.
 Germany did not advance to the elimination-round phase of the competition.
 Durant was named the tournament's Most Valuable Player, and was also a first-team All-Tournament selection.
 For his efforts, Durant was also awarded the 2010 Male Athlete of the Year award by USA Basketball.

-Coaching/Staff changes
+Training

+The Thunder attended the Orlando Pro Summer League from July 5–9, 2010, during which the team won four games and lost one.
+No Thunder starters were assigned to Orlando; Harden, Serge Ibaka and Eric Maynor were the most experienced players on the summer roster.
+The Thunder also signed forward Marcus Lewis and guard Cliff Hammonds as free agents on the summer roster.
+Both Durant and Daequan Cook attended the event and participated in informal workouts.
+Harden averaged 17.5 points over five games, good for fifth in the summer league standings.
+Maynor averaged 5.0 assists over three games, good for fourth.